My Photo

 Biography

 Paula Morris, a novelist and short story writer of English and Maori descent, was born in New Zealand.
 For almost a decade she worked in the record business in London and New York.
-In 2010, after six years in New Orleans, where she taught creative writing at Tulane University, she moved to Glasgow, Scotland.
-She currently teaches at the University of Stirling.
+A graduate of creative writing programs at Victoria University in Wellington and the University of Iowa, Paula has taught creative writing in the UK, New Zealand, Europe, China and the US.
+She currently teaches at the University of Auckland.

 Paula's first short story collection, Forbidden Cities (2008) was a regional finalist in the 2009 Commonwealth Writers' Prize.
 She is also the editor of The Penguin Book of Contemporary New Zealand Short Stories (2009).